 "Anyway", he said, "I think you're lying".

-Now, whenever I drive through Dundee, I keep a lookout for sperm whales coming up behind and flashing their bowls of petunias.
+Now, whenever I drive through Dundee, I keep a lookout for sperm whales materialising from nowhere, balancing bowls of petunias on their broad heads.